 About 7 million Ukrainians live in other former republics of the Soviet Union, including 4 million in Russia.
 Also, there are Ukrainians living in Kazakhstan, Moldova, Belarus, Uzbekistan, Kyrgyzstan, Poland, Romania, the United States, Canada, Brazil, Argentina, Italy, Germany and other countries all over the world.

 Since 1989, Ukrainian is the state language of the country.
 Under Soviet rule, from the 1930s through the 1980s, Soviet government promoted cultural russification.
 Ukrainian culture and language were treated as provincial.

 Today, Ukrainian has regained its social and legal status, and its use in educational, media, and governmental institutions has grown sharply.
 Ukrainian government has reassured its minorities that their linguistic and cultural rights will be respected.

 Most Ukrainians belong to one of several religious denominations: Orthodox Christian, Creek Catholic (Uniate), Protestant (particularly Baptist), or Jewish.

 By historic tradition, over 75% of Ukrainians identify with the Orthodox faith that dominates in Eastern Ukraine.
 The self-governing Ukrainian Autocephalous Orthodox Church, which was legalized only in 1990, competes with the previously state-favored Ukrainian (formerly Russian) Orthodox Church.
 The latter had been an instrument of cultural russification in Ukraine during Soviet period.

-Baptists represent the largest Protestant group in Ukraine, and they tend to live in the cities.
-The number of Ukrainian Jews, another notable religious denomination in Ukraine, has decreased noticeably in recent decades because of World War II losses and emigration to Israel and United States.
+Baptists represent the largest Protestant group in Ukraine, and they tend to live in cities.
+The number of Ukrainian Jews, another notable religious denomination, decreased noticeably in recent decades because of the World War II losses and emigration to Israel and the United States.